vanhoefm/fragattacks/research/README.md

 ### Intel AX200

-I tested the Intel AX200 as well and found that it is _not_ compatible with the test tool: its firmware crashes after sending a fragmented frame.
+I tested the Intel AX200 and found that it is _not_ compatible with the test tool: its firmware crashes after injecting a frame with the More Fragments flag set.
 If an Intel developer is reading this, please update the firmware and make it possible to inject fragmented frames.

 ## 9.8.
 Hwsim mode details